 Who distributes the crops outside Humboldt?

-The "dealer" is a respected member of the community.
+Dealers are respected members of the community.
 They are seen as ambassadors to the outside world.
 They deal with the person from the city and take the risk of being busted, or cheated, or worse.
 When one of Humboldt’s main dealers died a few years back, there was a huge outpouring at the funeral because he was the one who moved the pot and helped bring money into the community.
-One dealer I know is a former logger, an honest, kind and generous man whose father is a decorated WWII veteran in his eighties who also grows pot.
+One dealer I know is a former logger, an honest, kind, and generous man whose father is a decorated World War II veteran in his 80s who also grows pot.

 Local weed being processed

 As long as it’s illegal federally, there will always be a black market.
 Since growing plants for medical marijuana became legal, the market has become flooded and pot prices have gone down.
-But full recreational legalisation would mean the price would fall even further.
-A friend of mine made $6,000 (£3,600) a pound in the early 90s, and now earns about $1,200 (£720) a pound.
-If the black market that Humboldt relies upon disappears, there is speculation that pot could go as low as $500 (£300) a pound.
+But full recreational legalization would mean the price would fall even farther.
+A friend of mine made $6,000 a pound in the early 90s, and now earns about $1,200 a pound.
+If the black market that Humboldt relies upon disappears, there is speculation that pot could go as low as $500 a pound.

-Many people are freaked out that the economy and the market is going to crash, and they don’t know what they're going to do for money.
-People fear this industry – that they have built with their hands, literally scraped out of the earth – is going to be taken from them, just like alcohol production was taken away from the moonshiners after alcohol prohibition.
-They are worried they won’t have a place in this new, oncoming legal world.
+Many people are freaked out that the economy and the market are going to crash, and they don’t know what they're going to do for money.
+People fear that this industry—which they have built with their hands, literally scraped out of the earth—is going to be taken from them, just like alcohol production was taken away from the moonshiners after alcohol prohibition.
+They are worried they won’t have a place in this new legal world.
 They're scared they will have to move back to the city and abandon their homesteads and their land.
 Some will keep growing pot, because that’s what they know and they’ll have to grow more and it will be harder to earn a living.

-Others are really excited about the opportunities for branding and tourism that would come with legalisation.
-Some people can’t wait to hang a little sign in front of their house saying “Marijuanarie Open for Business”.
-They aim to capitalise on Humboldt’s storied history and its brand.
+Others are really excited about the opportunities for branding and tourism that would come with legalization.
+Some people can’t wait to hang a little sign in front of their house saying “Marijuanarie Open for Business.”
+They aim to capitalize on Humboldt’s storied history and its brand.
 I also think some of the big growers will find a way to position themselves to benefit from the legal system and remain successful.